tptshepo/snapdev/README.md

 `MyModel.java` is the output of the code generation.
 Any code that needs to be generated must be placed in the `src` folder.

-A `dist` folder will be created under the `template-projects` folder with the results of the code generation.
+A `dist` folder will be created under the `my-project` folder with the results of the code generation.

 ## Collaboration